Kamo Vardanyan: Military career

 Vardanyan began serving in the Nagorno-Karabakh Defence Army on 1 February 1992, where he rose from platoon commander to commander of a mountain motorized rifle formation.
-He participated in the First Nagorno-Karabakh War, 2016 Nagorno-Karabakh conflict, and Second Nagorno-Karabakh War.
+He participated in the First Nagorno-Karabakh War, the 2016 Nagorno-Karabakh conflict, and the Second Nagorno-Karabakh War.

 Vardanyan graduated from the Combined Arms Academy of the Armed Forces of the Russian Federation (2006) and the Military Academy of the General Staff of the Armed Forces of the Russian Federation (2019).
 By decree of President Bako Sahakyan on 6 May 2011, he was promoted to the rank of major general.

 In November 2012, Vardanyan was appointed first deputy chief of staff of the Nagorno-Karabakh Defence Army.
 On 11 September 2021, he was appointed by President Arayik Harutyunyan as Minister of Defence and chief of staff of the Artsakh Defence Army.
 In January 2022, he was promoted to the rank of lieutenant general.